shhossain/computer_science/Algorithms/Backtracking/README.md

 Backtracking is an algorithmic-technique for solving problems recursively by trying to build a solution incrementally, one piece at a time, removing those solutions that fail to satisfy the constraints of the problem at any point of time (by time, here, is referred to the time elapsed till reaching any level of the search tree).

+Algorithmic trading stands apart from other types of investment classes because we can more reliably provide expectations about future performance from past performance, as a consequence of abundant data availability.
+The process by which this is carried out is known as backtesting.

 ## Some Popular Backtracking Algorithm